 5. Masks and Temperature Checks Will Be Required.

-California has also put in place a statewide mask mandate, so masks will be required in a lot of other places for guests staying off Disney property.
+California has also put in place a statewide mask mandate, so masks will be required in a lot of other places for guests staying off Disneyland property.

 Disney will also likely be monitoring guests temperature with no-contact thermometers as they enter through security.

-6. We Don’t Know Yet about Maxpass, Virtual Queues, Extra Magic Hour, Magic Morning, and More!
+7. We Don’t Know Yet about Maxpass, Virtual Queues, Extra Magic Hour, Magic Morning, and More!

 A huge part of planning a Disneyland vacation is figuring out a smart touring strategy to dodge crowds and lines and ride more attractions.
 And all of that is in flux in this reopening so far.